GoogleChrome/lighthouse-ci/docs/cli.md

 Run Lighthouse CI server

 Options:
-  --help                                 Show help                     [boolean] --version                              Show version number           [boolean] --no-lighthouserc                      Disables automatic usage of a
-                                         .lighthouserc file.           [boolean]
-  --logLevel        [string] [choices: "silent", "verbose"] [default: "verbose"] --port, -p                                            [number] [default: 9001] --storage.sqlDialect
-           [string] [choices: "sqlite", "postgres", "mysql"] [default: "sqlite"] --storage.sqlDatabasePath              The path to a SQLite database on disk.
+  --logLevel                            [string] [choices: "silent", "verbose"] [default: "verbose"] --port, -p                                                                [number] [default: 9001] --storage.storageMethod                      [string] [choices: "sql", "spanner"] [default: "sql"] --storage.sqlDialect         [string] [choices: "sqlite", "postgres", "mysql"] [default: "sqlite"] --storage.sqlDatabasePath              The path to a SQLite database on disk.
-  --storage.sqlConnectionUrl             The connection url to a postgres or
+  --storage.sqlConnectionUrl             The connection url to a postgres or mysql database.
-                                         mysql database.
-  --storage.sqlConnectionSsl             Whether the SQL connection should force
+  --storage.sqlConnectionSsl             Whether the SQL connection should force use of SSL
-                                         use of SSL   [boolean] [default: false] --storage.sqlDangerouslyResetDatabase  Whether to force the database to the required schema.
-WARNING: THIS WILL
-                                         DELETE ALL DATA
                                                                           [boolean] [default: false]
+  --storage.sqlDangerouslyResetDatabase  Whether to force the database to the required schema.
+                                         WARNING: THIS WILL DELETE ALL DATA
+                                                                          [boolean] [default: false]
-  --basicAuth.username                   The username to protect the server with
+  --basicAuth.username                   The username to protect the server with HTTP Basic
+                                         Authentication.                                    [string]
-                                         HTTP Basic Authentication.     [string] --basicAuth.password                   The password to protect the server with HTTP Basic Authentication.     [string]
+  --basicAuth.password                   The password to protect the server with HTTP Basic
+                                         Authentication.                                    [string]
 ```

 **Examples**